 Food is just another way, if not the most popular way, to immerse yourself in a culture.
 Why not take your New Zealand gap year or backpacking trip to the next level by making some traditional New Zealand recipes?

-After tying a Maori hangi and eating savoury pies from ever gas station you stop at, challenge yourself to making your own Kiwi dish.
+After tying a Maori hangi and eating savoury pies from every gas station you stop at, challenge yourself to make your own Kiwi dish.
 As a backpacker, there are often many reasons to cook, whether it is to save money for yourself or to impress your hostel or flatmates in a shared dinner.

 We’ve included five New Zealand recipes that would go down well at a pot luck dinner party.
 Make your own onion dip with vegetables or chips for starters, make Southland cheese rolls as party food, whitebait fritters with your main course, and pavlova for dessert with some hokey pokey on the side.
 Did we just plan your entire dinner party here?
 I think we did.

 What you’ll need for these recipes